jonaskoelker/entomophagous/tools/dd/example-of-refine-diff/README.md

-In `revert-f2fe93d83e0165632516c2a53f517a655f63484e.patch` we have a set of changes that undo `f2fe93d83e0165632516c2a53f517a655f63484e`, which would restore the older defective specification.
+In `revert-f2fe93d83e0165632516c2a53f517a655f63484e.patch` we have a set of changes that undo `f2fe93d83e0165632516c2a53f517a655f63484e`, i.e. they restore the older defective specification.

 The patch file contains multiple changes unrelated to this defect.
 To shrink the patch down to just the defect-related parts, simply run